madPO/randr/README.md

   }
 }
 ```
-And here's a pie:
+And here's a pie!</br>
-U can make ur own ``nodes``, just create an object, each option of it must be a function:
+You can make ur own ``nodes``, just create an object, each option of it must be a function:

 ```js
 var myNodes = {